br0ast/ACDH-2020/doc/report/documentation.md

 In order to be able to answer **RQ1** and **RQ2**, we matched each article with its affiliated institution in the DH course registry and generated a new enriched dataset for the DH course registry which also provides the number of DH publications for each institution and the number of collaborations (in terms of co-authored articles) with other institutions of the registry.

 For **RQ3**, we matched each technique of the registry with all related articles.
 In particular, an article is associated with a technique when the technique appears among the article keywords.

+The datasets generated are available from [this folder](https://github.com/br0ast/ACDH-2020/tree/master/src/data/res).

 <!---
 Check, are we going to create a single script (to be launched once a week) calling any other script?